Lectin-free diet: Reception

 For Science-Based Medicine, Harriet Hall said that Gundry's diet was not science-based and that following it risked dietary deficiencies.

 Preliminary studies have revealed health benefits from lectin consumption and minute evidence of harm.
 Foods high in lectins such as beans and grains are soaked and boiled to significantly reduce their lectin content.
-Megan Rossi, a registered dietitian and spokeswoman for the British Dietetic Association has commented that lectins are relativity easy to remove by cooking and preparing in the right way so are not a concern for most people.
+Megan Rossi, a registered dietitian and spokeswoman for the British Dietetic Association has commented that lectins are relatively easy to remove by cooking and preparing in the right way so are not a concern for most people.
 She also noted that studies have shown that lectins possess "potential anti-cancerous effects".

-A 2019 article in the World Journal of Gastroenterology said that lectin-restricted dieting was set to become a "big food trend".
+A 2019 article in the World Journal of Gastroenterology suggested that lectin-restricted dieting could become a "big food fad".